TheQuantiser/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 * `--cminPreFit arg` If set to a value N > 0, the minimizer will perform a pre-fit with strategy (N-1), with the nuisance parameters frozen.
      * `--cminApproxPreFitTolerance arg`: If non-zero, first do a pre-fit with this tolerance (or 10 times the final tolerance, whichever is largest)
      * `--cminApproxPreFitStrategy arg`:   Strategy to use in the pre-fit.
 The default is strategy 0.
 * `--cminDefaultMinimizerType arg`: Set the default minimizer type.
 By default this is set to Minuit2.
-Supported types include Minuit, Minuit2, GSLMultiMin and Ceres.
 * `--cminDefaultMinimizerAlgo arg`: Set the default minimizer algorithm.
 The default algorithm is Migrad.
-For Ceres use the `TrustRegion` algorithm (or `LineSearch`).
+When using the optional Ceres plugin the supported algorithm is `TrustRegion`.
- * `--cminCeresAlgo arg`: Convenience alias to pick the Ceres algorithm (`TrustRegion` or `LineSearch`; numeric codes `0` and `1` are also accepted).
-Supplying this option automatically selects the Ceres minimizer.
 * `--cminDefaultMinimizerTolerance arg`: Set the default minimizer tolerance, the default is 0.1.
 * `--cminDefaultMinimizerStrategy arg`: Set the default minimizer strategy between 0 (speed), 1 (balance - *default*), 2 (robustness).
 The [Minuit documentation](http://www.fresco.org.uk/minuit/cern/node6.html) for this is pretty sparse but in general, 0 means evaluate the function less often, while 2 will waste function calls to get precise answers.
 An important note is that the `Hesse` algorithm (for error and correlation estimation) will be run *only* if the strategy is 1 or 2.
 * `--cminFallbackAlgo arg`: Provides a list of fallback algorithms, to be used in case the default minimizer fails.
 You can provide multiple options using the syntax `Type[,algo],strategy[:tolerance]`: eg `--cminFallbackAlgo Minuit2,Simplex,0:0.1` will fall back to the simplex algorithm of Minuit2 with strategy 0 and a tolerance 0.1, while `--cminFallbackAlgo Minuit2,1` will use the default algorithm (Migrad) of Minuit2 with strategy 1.